10 Oct 2021

 In this case, algorithms dictate social behaviour.
 Which leads me to the question: Have we really put sufficient thought into the fact that growing up with these behavioural patterns, and using them for a prolonged time frame, is actually changing our social behaviour?
 Do we really know what the implications are?
 And were they really built for that purpose?

-On the other hand, those same platforms hold powerful spaces for more open conversations, and help especially those lacking representation to find community and relatable stories – and to raise their own voice.
+On the other hand, those same platforms hold powerful spaces for open conversation.
+They help especially those lacking representation to find community and relatable stories – and to raise their own voice.

 4- Societal and cultural norms can do additional damage.